 Error messages are another interesting area for microcopy.
-There are those for customers who’ve made errors and there are those that try to communicate that something is wrong on the store side.
+There are customers who’ve made errors and there are those that try to communicate that something is wrong on the store side.

 Out of service messages can be good, while others are clearly bad.
 The following uses microcopy to inform customers that there is a service problem and something is being done about it.

-While the below doesn’t gives users any idea of the problem or how long it’ll take to fix it, e.g., please try again in an hour, three hours, etc.
+While the below doesn’t give users any idea of the problem or how long it’ll take to fix it, e.g., please try again in an hour, three hours, etc.

 Finally, be mindful of balance.
 If you find yourself writing microcopy everywhere, you should question why you need so much of it.